Skip to main content

 What is the Income Report?

-The Income Report is not a filing document itself, but rather a supplementary file that can be used to complete your relevant ordinary income tax forms like Schedule 1, Schedule B, and Schedule C. You can save this file for your records or send it to your tax professional for their review.
+The Income Report provided by CoinLedger is not a filing document but rather a supplementary resource that you (or your tax professional) can use to fill out these relevant ordinary income tax forms, such as the Schedule 1, Schedule B, and Schedule C. CoinLedger's Income Report should be used to accurately fill out these forms.

 The Income Report provides more details on how your income calculations were derived including: